 Major concern.
 For the insights gained from the manuscript I feel the reader must do too much work to make sense of the outcomes.
 To make things worse, there are several incorrect references to figures etc (outlined below, in minor concerns below).

-We have corrected the references to figures, thank you for pointing this out.References in parentheses are to lines in the pdf-file with labeled changes.
+Thank you for pointing this out.
+We have corrected the references to figures.
+References in parentheses are to lines in the pdf-file with labeled changes.

 Several of the parameters are not accurate measurements of environmental factors: - Salinity was measured at low tide, and may not represent the salinity experienced by intertidal mussels.
 (The authors acknowledge this, but do not have a solution.)

-Ptros (taxonomic structure) varies with salinity at low tide, as well as with distance to the nearest river.
-These are our results and we are confident that they are robustly validated.
-We mentioned that it would be useful to see how Ptros is affected by salinity at high water (L 590-592), but we have not studied this ourselves.
+It is relevant that Ptros (taxonomic structure) varies with salinity at low tide (as well as with distance to the nearest river).
+These are our own results, and we are confident that they are valid.
+It would be indeed interesting to see how Ptros is affected by salinity at high tide, and we mentioned this in the text (L 590-592), but this is not crucial for the purposes of this study.

 - Because 80% of MT have the dark, prismatic strip, up to 20% of MT may be misidentified.

 This is a misunderstanding.
-Since the marker is semi-diagnostic, it is not possible to accurately assign individuals to species, you are right.
-But we do not perform individual assignments; we simply determine the proportion of species in the samples using a robust procedure from Khaitov et al. 2021.
+You are right that it is impossible to accurately assign individuals to species, because the marker is semi-diagnostic.
+However, we do not perform individual assignments; we determine the proportion of the species in the samples using a robust procedure from Khaitov et al. 2021.

 Several of the results may impact the interpretation of the study, but their relevance is lost because their context is left for the reader to interpret, e.g. Lines 287-306 : many suigniuficannt patterns are listed, but their relevance is left open.

-We have rewritten the Discussion and hope that our interpretations of the patterns identified have become clearer.
+We have rewritten the Discussion and hope that our interpretations of the patterns have become clearer.

 Minor concerns Line 58 “In THE North Atlantic”